pulumi/docs/reference/cd.md

 The easiest way to achieve a Pulumi-based CD flow is to simply integrate it into your existing CI process.

 After running your usual CI processes upon merging a commit into a release branch, you can proceed to a Pulumi deployment.
-This usually entails running `pulumi update --yes`.
+This usually entails running `pulumi up --yes`.
 After the deployment completes, you may want to perform additional post-deployment verification.

 There are many variants of this.
 For instance, Pulumi makes easy to stand up new developer stacks, so you can create a one-off stack for a branch via `pulumi stack init testing-<branch>`, stand it up from scratch (using the flow above), test it out, and finally tear it down using `pulumi destroy` and `pulumi stack rm`.